Locust ProjectsAnnual Spring Fling Fundraiser: La Dolce Vita

 As a hallmark that makes Locust Projects stand out from other art venues, Locust Projects embraces cutting-edge exhibitions and innovative installations.
 “We are celebrating more than 15 yearsof providing local, national and internationally based contemporary visual artists the freedom to experiment with new ideas and methods without the limitations of conventional exhibition spaces.
 Community support has always been vital to Locust Projects’ success and the Spring Fling is one of Locust Projects’ most important sources of revenue for the year” says Locust Projects Executive Director, Chana Sheldon.
 The proceeds from this event provide essential funding for exhibitions and programming.

 Locust Projects is a not for profit exhibition space dedicated to providing contemporary visual artists the freedom to experiment with new ideas without the pressures of gallery sales or limitations of conventional exhibition spaces.
 Local, national and international artists are encouraged to create site-specific installations as an extension of their representative work.
-Locust Projects supports the local community through educational initiatives and programming that are free to the public. www.locustprojects.orgBe sure to tell them Soul Of Miami sent you!
+Locust Projects supports the local community through educational initiatives and programming that are free to the public. www.locustprojects.orgIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.